donovanh/widget/README.md

 ## Testing

 A spec runner web page is in the `test` folder.
 This runs the set of Jasmine tests.

+## Grunt

+A Grunt file watches the SASS and builds CSS, as well as handling deployment to Github.
+The `grunt` command starts the watcher and `grunt deploy` pushes to the current Github remote.

 ## Methods